Uncategorized

 Post-Treatment Photography Tips: How to Track Your Own Progress

 One of the most under-used tools in aesthetic medicine is consistent at-home photography.
 Patients who photograph themselves weekly are dramatically more satisfied with their results because they can see the change, not just feel it.
-Memory is a terrible witness when it comes to your own face — we forget what we looked like 8 weeks ago within days.
+Memory is a terrible witness for your own face, we forget what we looked like 8 weeks ago within days.
 Here is the Bar Beauty photo protocol we share with every patient.

 Lighting matters more than the camera